mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

    sage: H.is_isomorphic(SymmetricGroup(3))
    True

-SageMath can also compute the normalizer of a subgroup :math:`H` of :math:`G`, which is the largest subgroup of :math:`G` containing :math:`H` in which :math:`H` is normal.
+Sage can also compute the normalizer of a subgroup :math:`H` of :math:`G`, which is the largest subgroup of :math:`G` containing :math:`H` in which :math:`H` is normal.
 Here we compute the normalizer of the  cyclic permutation group :math:`H` created above inside of  :math:`S_4`.
 We get the dihedral group :math:`D_4`.
 If we had used a different 4-cycle the resulting group may have been isomorphic to :math:`D_4` but not equal to it. ::